jamasoftware-ps/Community-Reports/Miscellaneous Reports/Permissions and User Groups Report/README.md

 - Choose 1 parameter per run.
 - The output Excel file will contain permissions and user group information as described.

----
-**Note:** The report uses the Jama Software Velocity API and standard Velocity macros for data retrieval and formatting.